-The lemon law attorneys at Neale & Fhima are proud to represent clients in Mission Viejo who want to file lemon law claims.
+The Mission Viejo lemon law attorneys at Neale & Fhima are proud to represent clients in this area who want to file lemon law claims.
 California’s lemon law is one of the strongest consumer protection laws in the nation.
 If you’ve purchased a defective vehicle and want compensation from the manufacturer, we will help you in every step of the process.
+Just call (888) 407-2955.

 It’s important for consumers in California to understand that the lemon law is much more far-reaching than popularly believed.
 For example, most consumers understand that the law applies to new vehicles under warranty, but it can also be applied to used vehicles and cover vehicles after their warranties are no longer in place, provided that a consumer attempted repair while the vehicle was still under warranty.